UM-ARM-Lab/arm_video_recorder/README.md

-# arm_video_recorder
+# Arm Video Recorder
-ROS node to record from a connected video device (webcam) and save to a file
+This connects a webcam or camcorder to ROS for automaticly triggered video recording

 ## Basic Usage